CSCI 4907/6545 Software Security

 Students who take this course must strictly adhere to GW's Code of Academic Integrity.

-Use of generative AI: Tools such as ChatGPT are permitted for learning purposes, such as generating explanations for concepts or sample code snippets.
-However, they are strictly prohibited from generating content for your writing and programming assignments.
-The teaching staff will test students with oral questions about their submissions.
+Use of generative AI: Tools such as ChatGPT are permitted for learning purposes, e.g., generating explanations for concepts.
+However, they are strictly prohibited from generating content for your machine problems and writing assignments.
+The instructor may test students with oral questions about your submissions.
 Failures to answer consistently and clearly will be considered as a violation of academic honesty.
+First offense incurs a 0 on the assignment, and second one is F in the class.

 If you are uncertain about what is permitted and what is not, please ask the instructor.